Medication Summary

 Sodium bicarbonate (Neut)

-Useful in alkalization of urine to prevent acute myoglobinuric renal failure.
-May be administered as a bolus injection or as an infusion.
+Sodium bicarbonate is useful in alkalization of the urine to prevent acute myoglobinuric renal failure.
+It may be administered as a bolus injection or as an infusion.
 The ideal solution to which sodium bicarbonate is added should be hypotonic.

 Diuretics (osmotic)